akifbayram/hikvision-utility/README.md

 # Hikvision Utility

-A Scrypted plugin for controlling Hikvision camera features such as supplemental light (floodlight), audio alarms, and strobe lights.
+A Scrypted plugin for controlling Hikvision camera features such as supplemental light (floodlight), alarms, audio alarm, and strobe lights.

 ## Installation & Configuration
 1. Install the `Hikvision Utility` plugin in Scrypted.